 Becoming a digital leader

-In the mail order days, Shop Direct teams of more than 180 creatives produced massive 1,400-page catalogs twice a year.
+By post order days, Shop Direct teams of more than 180 creatives produced massive 1,400-page catalogues twice a year.
 Today, the creative expectations have shifted to align to the fast-paced world of e-commerce.
 Rather than two large annual deadlines, the creative teams are expected to act quickly to market new products and provide customers with the latest deals and trends.

 More than 70% of all transactions on Shop Direct sites are performed on a mobile device, which reinforces the company’s mobile-first strategy while making it necessary for the company to expand on its use of Adobe software with Adobe Creative Cloud for enterprise.
 Through Creative Cloud, Shop Direct gains access to a wide selection of digital-first and collaboration tools.

 “Our ambition is to become a world-class digital retailer,” says Boyles.
 “We need creative technology that can keep pace with the challenges of online retailing.
 Adobe is the market leader and the partner we need.”

 “Adobe XD will revolutionise the way we work by allowing user experience and creative teams to share, comment, build and test experiences in real time.”

 Adobe Creative Cloud includes familiar desktop apps that Shop Direct’s creative teams have used since the days of catalogues.
 In addition to using Adobe Photoshop for enhancing images, Adobe Illustrator for designing illustrations and graphics and Adobe InDesign for creating page designs and layouts, creative professionals now also have access to newer apps that encourage them to experiment and take designs further.